Otnakp/kube/blog.md

 ## Kubernetes basics

 We could talk about the master node, etcd and many others low level things, but we won't.
-We will just talk about the basics, the things you need to know to understand some Kubernetes from a more practical point of view.
+We will just talk about the basics, the things you need to know to understand Kubernetes from a more practical point of view.

 ### Pods and Nodes